-- There is NO pre-class quiz due on Wednesday morning. - However, if you could read over the rest of Chapter 26 before coming to class on Wednesday, I would appreciate it. - Something to think about: What causes lightning?
-If the ground is neutral and the cloud-cover is positive, is lightning the electrons jumping up to the clouds? - Good luck on the test tomorrow night!
+- Please read over the rest of Chapter 26, or at least watch the pre-class video. - Please complete the pre-class quiz due on Wednesday morning. - Something to think about or google: Does lightning go up or down?
+If the ground is neutral and the cloud-cover is positive, can lightning be the electrons jumping up to the clouds?